rails/rails/guides/source/association_basics.md

 ##### `collection.destroy(object, ...)`

-The `collection.destroy` method removes one or more objects from the collection by deleting records in the join table.
-This does not destroy the objects.
+The collection.destroy method removes one or more objects from the collection by running destroy on each object.

 ```ruby
 @part.assemblies.destroy(@assembly1)